Get insider access

 4. Most Durable Gaming Headset Under $100

 Because of their wired design, they're compatible with most consoles and PCs.
 They have a comfortable fit and good overall mic performance, so your teammates will hear you clearly.
 A slider on each ear cup allows you to adjust the bass level in each ear separately.
 As expected, their sound profile is very bass-heavy with the sliders turned up.
-They deliver extra boom that helps bring out sound effects, which makes the mix sound muddy overall.
+They deliver extra boom that helps bring out sound effects, but which also makes mix sound muddy overall.
 Fortunately, voices and instruments are still present and clear.
 Still, you can't make any adjustments since these headphones don't work with companion software and lack sound customization features like an EQ.

 See our review